Hi, my name is Dar.

-Currently I work at CalTech, working a NASA project to build a telescope looking for dangerous asteroids.
+Until early 2025 I worked at CalTech, working a NASA project to build a telescope looking for dangerous asteroids.

 Previously I worked at SpaceX on the Starlink satellite constellation.